On Advances, Challenges and Potentials of Remote Sensing Image Analysis in Marine Debris and Suspected Plastics Monitoring: Marine Debris Monitoring Applications

+Knaeps et. al.\cite{knaeps2021hyperspectral} proposed literature with a data set of 47 hyperspectral-reflectance measurements of plastic litter samples in dry and wet conditions from the Port of Antwerp.
+Their results specifically highlighted water absorption and suspended sediments which could allow future research to appropriately select wavelengths.
+Garaba et. al.\cite{garaba2021concentration} proposed an analysis of the reflectance measurements collected from virgin and ocean-harvested plastics.
+Their findings showed that ocean-harvested plastics (ropes, foam, etc.) followed identical absorption features and had lower reflectance compared to virgin plastics (low-density polyethylene (HDPE, LDPE), polypropylene (PP)).
+Moshtaghi et. al.\cite{moshtaghi2021spectral} proposed one of the most important hyperspectral reflectance analyses of plastics in a controlled environment.
+The authors analysed reflectances of virgin and natural plastics submerged in water with different sediment conditions and depths.
+Their findings provided evidence to utilise shortwave infrared (SWIR) and visible spectrum for plastic detection.

-Even though all the works published in this area can be somehow considered to be in computational imaging, in this chapter, we mostly focus on works that promote machine/deep learning-based computational imaging techniques such as feature extraction, segmentation, classification for the purpose of marine debris and floating plastics detection.
+Even though all the works published in this area can be somehow considered to be in computational imaging, in the remaining part of this chapter, we mostly focus on works that promote machine/deep learning-based computational imaging techniques such as feature extraction, segmentation, classification for the purpose of marine debris and floating plastics detection.

 Acuna-Ruz et. al. \cite{acuna2018anthropogenic} propose an approach with the objective to improve the identification of macroplastics through remote sensing over beaches.
 The authors promote the utilisation of 8-band very-high resolution WorldView-3 satellite products.
 Five important ML approaches of Random Forests (RF), Support Vector Machines (SVM) with three kernel functions of linear, polynomial, and radial basis function, and Linear Discriminant Analysis (LDA) have been tested in order to classify the beach debris.
 The results show that the SVM approaches were mostly the best with detection accuracy around 85-90\%.
 Fallati et. al. \cite{fallati2019anthropogenic} propose an ad-hoc methodology for beach litter analysis based on the combined use of a UAV and the deep-learning software of PlasticFinder.
 The utilised software PlasticFinder is a commercial software of DeepTrace Technologies.
 It consists of several Convolutional Neural Networks (CNN) which are constructed to detect and quantify Anthropogenic Marine Debris (AMD).
 The approach in \cite{fallati2019anthropogenic} reaches a sensitivity value of 67\% whilst the positive predictive value of 94\%.
-Despite the considerable performance of the PlasticFinder, this software highly relies on the sunlight conditions of the scene and has serious problems with targets such as footprints or shadows.
+Despite the considerable performance of the PlasticFinder, this software relies on the sunlight conditions of the scene and has serious problems with targets such as footprints or shadows.

 The first satellite-only computational imaging approach has been proposed by Biermann et al. \cite{biermann2020finding} and they have utilised a Näive Bayes classification approach for the floating plastic classification.
 In fact, this approach has two main steps: (1) manual detection of marine debris using FDI and NDVI values, (2) using Näive Bayes to classify plastics among water, seaweed, timber, and foam.
 Across all five test sites, the proposed approach reaches 86\% detection accuracy of plastics of the pixels detected as marine debris in the first manual step.
 Kako et. al. \cite{KAKO2020111127} propose a novel approach which is a combination of UAV surveys and deep learning approaches.
 Via performing edge detection they estimate plastic marine debris on the beaches of Sato and Fukiage in Kagoshima, Japan.
 The computational imaging approach in \cite{KAKO2020111127} exploits a binary classification on each pixel (either plastic or not) based on 3 layers deep artificial neural network with a performance of less than 5\% error.